lenincompres/domify/README.md

 }, 'div', someElement);
 ```

-Unless indicated, the element will default to a *main* tag, and appended to the *body element*.
+Unless indicated, the element will default to a *main* tag and appended to the *body element*.
 If an element is passed as a second argument, *domify* will replace its content with the domified object.

 ## Attributes

 Set element attributes preciding its property name with an underscore (\_).
 * You may use *_html* for *_innerHTML* and *_text* for *_innerText*.
-* An element variable is created in the window when the element is given an *id*.
+* When given an *id*, an element object by that name is created in the window.
-* Assign event handlers by using their names as properties (*onclick*, *onblur*, etc.).
+* Event handlers can be set by using their names as properties (*onclick*, *onblur*, etc.).

 ```javascript
 domify({